grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/01 Smoke Testing.md

 Smoke tests have a minimal load.
 Run them to verify that the script works well, the system functions under minimal load, and to gather some minimum performance values.

 This test type consists of running tests with only one or a few VUs.
-Keep the number of 5 VUs.
+Keep the number to 5 VUs or less.
 Exceeding 5 could turn the test into a mini-load test.
 Similarly, each of these VUs does not need to iterate many times.
-3 to 10 iterations should be enough (or a iteration duration with a short period).
+3 to 10 iterations should be enough (or an iteration duration with a short period).

 ![Overview of a smoke test](images/chart-smoke-test-overview.png)